 The German Bundestag collaborates with the Humboldt-Universität zu Berlin, Freie Universität Berlin and Technische Universität Berlin to run its International Parliamentary Scholarships (IPS) scheme.

-This gives well qualified young people with a strong interest in politics from the USA, France, Israel and Central, Eastern and South Eastern Europe the opportunity to gain first-hand experience of Germany's system of parliamentary government.
+This gives well qualified young people with a strong interest in politics from the USA, France, Israel and Central, Eastern and South Eastern Europe and Arab region the opportunity to gain first-hand experience of Germany's system of parliamentary government.

 The scheme involves fifteen-week placements with Members of the German Bundestag.
 The participants are introduced to the wide variety of tasks carried out in a Member’s office.
 For example, they may find themselves drafting speeches, articles and letters or doing preparatory work for plenary sittings.